ABOUT MICHAEL VITEZ

-I have published a new book, my third, Great Americans: Stories of Resilience and Joy in Everyday Life.
+Before going to Temple, I took a few months after leaving the Inquirer and published a new book, my third, Great Americans: Stories of Resilience and Joy in Everyday Life.
 This is a collection of 30 of my favorite and most inspiring stories from my days at The Inquirer.
 I’m grateful to the paper for permission to publish these stories.
 I’ve added postscripts to each one, updating the reader on the subject of the story, and also including a discussion of my favorite writing point in each story.
 I envision this book as a great teaching tool for anyone interested in feature writing or improving their own writing, and also just a wonderful read for everyone who loves a great story.
-I’ve added five short narratives about my own journey and development as a writer.
+I added five short narratives about my own journey and development as a writer.
 In many ways this book represents the very best of my life’s work.
 Working on it these last several months brought me immense joy.
 You can read more about this book here.

 I’ve written two other books that I love.
 The more recent is THE ROAD BACK, A Journey of Grace and Grit.
 You can find out much more about it on this site, or on Amazon.com.
 This is the story of Matt Miller, 20, a University of Virginia student and member of the college triathlon club.
 He had just pedaled up a Mountain pass.
 He was on top of the world in so many ways, in love, with dreams of attending medical school, and so fit his resting pulse was 42!
 And then, cycling on the Blue Ridge Parkway in Virginia, he lost control of his bike, swerved across the double yellow line, and fell into the path of an oncoming Porsche.
 Matt lay in the road, his face crushed, his brain injured, and no longer breathing.
 The real story is not what happened, but what happened after.
 I share with readers the incredible, humbling, miraculous story of Matt’s survival and recovery.
 This is a story, truly, of grace and grit, of an America that shines — families, individuals, community and institutions.
 The story is as gripping as it is inspiring.
 I wrote about Matt for the Inquirer in 2009, a three part series, and got an overwhelming response.
 Then I watched him continue to recover in the most astonishing ways, and decided to take a leave and write the book, which will be out by May of 2012.
 Many have raved about The Road Back, including Erin Donohue, the U.S. Olympic 1500 meter runner who said “The Road Back is an incredible story of survival and recovery against all odds.
 Matt Miller’s focus and determination are unbelievable and inspiring — I’ll never again have an excuse not to get out and train.”
 And Dong H. Kim, the chairman of neurosurgery at the University of Texas Medical School, who treated Gabby Giffords, said, “This is an absorbing, well-written and inspiring book about a special young man.”
 I’m not going to spoil the ending.
 You’re just going to have to read it!

 In the last decade, since Rocky Stories was published, I have been asked to give multi-media presentations at many conventions in Philadelphia and beyond.
-I am always up for giving a Rocky talk.
+I am always up for giving a Rocky talk., and will be giving one April 29, 2018, at a celebration of the impact of Rocky on Philadelphia at the DaVinci Art Alliance in South Philly. www.davinciartalliance.org.
 The talks do two things primarily: 1) Inspire the audience with amazing stories of the people who run the steps and with our own odyssey to publish the book, 2) illustrate the power of storytelling, provide a great sense of Philadelphia and Rocky, and encourage listeners to run the steps to celebrate their own achievements in life.
-I’ve also given many talks about The Road Back, and hope soon to have much to share talking about my new adventure, building a narrative medicine program.

 I was born April, 11, 1957.
 Since 1984, I have been married to Maureen Fitzgerald, a wonderful and beautiful woman who is incredibly patient to put up with me!
-She is the pride of Pennsbury High School, Indiana University of Pennsylvania and also The Philadelphia Inquirer, where she is currently food editor.
-She is the founder of My Daughter’s Kitchen, a terrific program she started with our daughter as a healthy cooking blog, and is now a cooking program in 31 schools in Philadelphia and Camden, teaching 5th graders over 8 weeks to cook healthy, affordable and healthy meals.
-Maureen and the children prepare the meals, and then she writes about it for the paper.
-The program has grown as readers volunteer in to cook with students.
+She is the pride of Pennsbury High School, Indiana University of Pennsylvania and also The Philadelphia Inquirer, where she was food editor until the end of 2017.
+She is the founder of My Daughter’s Kitchen, a terrific program she started with our daughter as a healthy cooking blog, and is now a cooking program in 35 schools in Philadelphia and Camden, teaching 5th graders over 8 weeks to cook healthy, affordable and healthy meals.
+Maureen and the children prepare the meals, and then she writes a weekly column about it for the paper.
+The program has grown as more than 80 readers have volunteer in to cook with students in other schools, and Maureen is now working on a cookbook.
+She partners with chef Marc Vetri and his foundation.
 You can read all about her program.

-We have three terrific children: Tim, 31, married in June to Alyssa Kuhn, a teacher.
-They live in Kansas City, where he sells exchange traded funds for Vanguard, the mutual fund giant.
-Sally, 29, just graduated from Robert Wood Johnson Medical School in May and begins her residency in OB-GYN at Columbia in New York.
-And Jonathan, 24, universally known as Boo, is our baby, who ran track and cross country at Princeton, and now works at Citi in New York.
+We have three terrific children: Tim, married to Alyssa, and they now have a beautiful son, Tommy, who will turn 1 in the summer of 2018 and is named after my father.
+Tim sells exchange traded funds for Vanguard, the mutual fund giant.
+Sally is finishing the second year of her residency in OB-GYN at Columbia in New York and will marry Ryan Ptashkin in May of 2018.
+Welcome to the family Ryan!
+We are so lucky to have both you and Alyssa as members of the family.
+And Jonathan, 24, universally known as Boo growing up, is our baby.
+He ran track and cross country at Princeton, and now works at Citi in New York.
 Yeah, Boo!
-We also have a dog, Rocky, named in honor of my book, who is a long-haired dachshund.
-His great decisions daily are whether to nap on the chair, or the couch, or the rug…
+We also had a dog, Rocky, named in honor of my book, a long-haired dachshund, who died in December of 2017 at age 13..
+His great decisions daily were whether to nap on the chair, or the couch, or the rug…